 - how the workflow should continue

-- what would have to change before retrying
+- what would need to change before retrying

 What a receipt contains